Economy of Vietnam: Before 1858

 However, from the 16th century, Confucianism was losing its influence on Vietnamese society and a monetary pre-capitalism economy began to develop.
 During the Lê–Mạc period, the state encouraged semi-industrial business and sea-traders, as the Vietnamese economy would mainly depended on them for the next 250 years.
 Cities such as Dong Kinh, Hội An and others grew quickly under rapid urbanization.
 They were later constrained when foreign nations saw them as an economic threat.

 During the 17th century, Vietnam's economy had reached its peak as the country was the third-largest economic power in East Asia and Southeast Asia.
 In the late 18th century, the economy suffered depression because of a series of diseases and disaster such as the Tay Son peasant rebellion which devastated the country.
-In 1806, Emperor Gia Long of the new Nguyễn dynasty imposed the "Sea Ban policy", which banned all Vietnamese overseas business and stopped Western merchants from entering Vietnam.
 This policy led to stagnation of the Vietnamese economy in the early-19th century, and contributed to Vietnam becoming a French colony.

 1858–1975

 Until the French colonization in the mid-19th century, Vietnam's economy had been mostly agrarian, subsistence-based and village-oriented.
 French colonizers, however, deliberately developed the regions differently as the French needed raw materials and a market for French manufactured goods, designating the South for agricultural production as it was better suited for agriculture, and the North for manufacturing as it was naturally wealthy in mineral resources.
 Though the plan exaggerated regional divisions, the development of exports—coal from the North, rice from the South—and the importation of French manufactured goods stimulated domestic commerce.

 The separation distorted the basic Vietnamese economy by overly stressing regional economic differences.
 In the South, while irrigated rice remained the principal subsistence crop, the French introduced plantation agriculture with products such as tea, cotton, and tobacco.
 The colonial government also developed some extractive industries, such as the mining of coal, iron, and nonferrous metals.
 A shipbuilding industry was begun in Hanoi; railroads, roads, power stations, and hydraulics works were constructed.
 In the South, agricultural development concentrated on rice cultivation, and, nationally, rice and rubber were the main items of export.
 Domestic and foreign trade were centered around the Saigon-Cholon area.
 Industry in the South consisted mostly of food-processing plants and factories producing consumer goods.

 When the North and South were divided politically in 1954, they also adopted different economic ideologies: socialism in the North and capitalism in the South.
-Destruction caused by the Second Indochina War from 1954 to 1975 seriously strained the economy.
+Destruction caused by the Second Indochina War from 1955 to 1975 seriously strained the economy.
 The situation was worsened by the country's 1.5 million military and civilian deaths, and the subsequent exodus of 1 million refugees, including tens of thousands of professionals, intellectuals, technicians and skilled workers out of the millions of war refugees.